TIGRLab/datman-dashboard/README.md

 ```

 #### Superuser Dashboard Access
-If this is a development set up you may also want to give your user account
+If this is a development setup, you may also want to give your user account
 superuser access to the database for convenience.
-To do this you must connect
+To do this, you must connect
 to the database as a user that already has superuser permissions (on most new
-installations this would be the postgres user).
+installations, this would be the postgres user).
 Run the following in your
 terminal
 ```
 sudo su postgres